add_context

 name | string | Yes | — | Descriptive name for the context item |

-content | string | No | — | Markdown body.
-Mutually exclusive with `content_url` — provide exactly one |
+content | string | No | — | Markdown body (creates a `manual` item).
+Provide exactly one of `content` / `import_url` / `connected_webpage_url` |

-collection_id | integer | No | — | Collection ID to organize the item (from `list_context_collections` or `create_context_collection`) |
+collection_id | integer | No | — | Collection ID to organize the item (from `list_context_collections` or `create_context_collection`). **Omit it — or pass `0` — to file the item at the top level of the Reference Library** |

-project_id | string | No | — | Project ID to associate with (from `get_projects`) |
+project_id | string | No | — | Project ID to associate with (from `list_projects`).
+Omit it to leave the item unassociated |

 Input Schema